aws-samples/eks-blueprints-for-terraform-workshop/content/040_hub_spoke/010_create-spoke-cluster/010-provision-spoke.md

 Line 5: Rename cluster from hub-cluster to spoke-${terraform.workspace}.
 The workspace "staging" will be created in a later step.
 Line 6: Set label environment=staging.
-Line 7: Set lable fleet_member=spoke.
+Line 7: Set label fleet_member=spoke.
-Line 9: Set lable workload_webstore=false.
-This will be set to true during applicationd deployment in the latter chapter.
+Line 9: Set label workload_webstore=false.
+This will be set to true during application deployment in the latter chapter.
 Line 12–14: Disable the bootstrap ApplicationSet and remove the GitOps Bridge module (we don’t deploy Argo CD on spoke-staging cluster).

 ### 3. Configure addons